Israel welcomes US lifting travel ban on ex-spy Pollard | DW | 21.11.2020

 Israel lobbied for years to secure Pollard's early release.
 He finally left a North Carolina prison in 2015 after serving 30 years.

 His parole terms barred him from leaving the US without permission for five years.
-On Friday, the US justice department said those restriction had been lifted.
+On Friday, the US justice department said those restrictions had been lifted.

 Read more: Israeli spy Jonathan Pollard seeks easing of parole conditions in US court